 Website: https://smith.queensu.ca/academic_programs/undergraduate.php

-Students may take any COMM course numbered below 600, subject to the limit stated above and in Academic Programs section 7.d.
+Students may take any COMM course numbered below 600, subject to the limit stated above.
 First-year Arts and Science students are not permitted to enrol in commerce courses for the Fall or Winter Terms during the summer class selection period.
 While no first-year student will be permitted to add a Fall Term Commerce course, adding a Winter Term course will be permitted on an individual basis during the open enrolment period.

 While any COMM course may be counted as part of the 6.0 units allowed, the following Commerce courses are typically open to Arts and Science students.
 Note that this is not an exhaustive list, as many 300- and 400-level COMM courses may also be taken.
 Students must meet the prerequisites (or their equivalents) in order to enrol in all commerce courses.
 For a complete description, see the Smith School of Business section of this Calendar.